-Outputs 2014 Legal Basis Planned timing KPI Achieved 1 Provide technical support to the ERTMS coordinator Agency Regulation Art 21a Ongoing - Yes 2 Attend and support with expertise the ERTMS MoU Steering Committee meetings; ad hoc participation to selected meetings of the Management Committees of ERTMS Corridors Agency Regulation Art 21a According to Steering Committee calendar, and on demand - Yes 3 Written feedback to TEN-T with regards to correct implementation of ERTMS.
-The actual number of projects will depend on the allocation of appropriate resources Agency Regulation Art 21a According to the detailed plan to be shared with TEN-T EA 25 Yes 4 Report to Commission on compliance of ERTMS projects Agency Regulation Art 21a Ongoing - N/A No request from the EC
+Outputs 2014 Legal basis Planned timing KPI Achieved 1 Provide technical support to the ERTMS coordinator Agency Regulation Article 21a Ongoing - Yes 2 Attend and support with expertise the ERTMS MoU Steering Committee meetings; ad hoc participation in selected meetings of the Management Committees of ERTMS Corridors Agency Regulation Article 21a According to the Steering Committee calendar, and on demand - Yes 3 Written feedback to TEN-T with regard to correct implementation of the ERTMS.
+The actual number of projects will depend on the allocation of appropriate resources Agency Regulation Article 21a According to the detailed plan to be shared with TEN-T EA 25 Yes 4 Report to Commission on compliance of ERTMS projects Agency Regulation Article 21a Ongoing - N/A. No request from the EC with the aim to offer guidance and allow harmonised approaches.
+The Agency also addressed those issues with the NSAs in the ERTMS focus group, in order to identify at an early stage possible difficulties, thus allowing open discussion and resolution among NSAs.
+The findings and results of the activities have been reported in the documents concerned, and guidelines/checklists were elaborated where necessary.

-8.3 Promotion and facilitation of testing and certification for ERTMS
+8.3.
+Promotion and facilitation of testing and certification for the ERTMS